FTCLib/FTCLib/readme.md

 + Hardware
     + Has a *lot* of hardware classes, interfaces, and items
     + Includes ready made hardware devices not included in the SDK
-    + Many different types of motors and motor related things
+    + Many different types of motors and motor related objects
         + CRServo
         + EncoderEx
         + Motor